 More Than Looks

-Jaguar put its famous straight 6 (XK6) engine in this 1968 Jaguar that boasted a 0-60 time of just 7.2 seconds and a top speed of 140 mph.
+Jaguar put its famous, straight-six (XK6) engine in this 1968 Jaguar that boasted a 0-60 time of just 7.2 seconds and a top speed of 140 mph.
 The E-Type also won the legendary Le Mans three consecutive years beginning in 1955.

 A History of the XK6

-Spanning in excess of 40 years, 1949-1992, the XK6 powered some of the most beautiful cars ever produced, including the most beautiful: the Jaguar E-Type.
+Spanning more than 40 years, 1949-1992, the XK6 powered some of the most beautiful cars ever produced, including the most beautiful: the Jaguar E-Type.

-It was originally produced as a 3.4-litre engine and went through a series of iterations including being reduced to a 2.8-litre for entry level XJ6 models in 1968, being bored out for racing to a 4.2-litres and released in 1964 as an official 4.2-litre model, and the “new” 3.4 which replaced the 2.8 in entry-level XJ6 cars.
+It was initially produced as a 3.4-liter engine and went through a series of iterations, including being reduced to a 2.8-liter for entry-level XJ6 models in 1968; being bored out for racing to 4.2-liters and released in 1964 as an official 4.2-liter model; and the “new” 3.4 which replaced the 2.8 in entry-level XJ6 cars.

 Jaguar XK-E Roadster specs: